Takeaways

 The interest rate is a critical component of private student loans, representing the percentage the lender charges for borrowing the principal amount.
 Typically expressed as an annual percentage rate (APR), the interest rate directly impacts the total cost of borrowing and the affordability of loan payments over time.
 Higher interest rates mean your total cost of borrowing increases.
 Private student loans may have fixed or variable interest rates.

 Note: Private student loans have higher interest rates than federal student loans.
-Interest rates vary from 6% to 14% for private student loans and 5.5% to 8.05% for federal student loans (rates vary based on the lender and fixed vs. variable interest rates) [1].
+Interest rates vary from 6% to 14% for private student loans and 5.5% to 8.05% for federal student loans (rates vary based on the lender and fixed vs. variable interest rates).[1]

-Smart Money -> What is a Credit Union?
+Read Also: What Is a Credit Union?

 2. Co-signer